alishahusain/newt/README.md

               return result[k - 1];
             };
 ## [Lowest Common Ancestor of BST](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree/) #235 🌲
-        ❓: Given a 🏁🔚  Modified Binary Search tree (BST), find the lowest common ancestor (LCA) of two given nodes in the BST.
+        ❓: Given a 🏁🔚  Mod Binary Search tree (BST), find the lowest common ancestor (LCA) of two given nodes in the BST.
         According to the definition of LCA on Wikipedia: "The lowest common ancestor of two nodes p & q in a binary tree T is the lowest node that has both p & q as descendants (where we allow a node to be a descendant of itself)."
         🐣: 1️⃣ Input: root = [6,2,8,0,4,7,9,null,null,3,5], p = 2, q = 8 Output: 6 2️⃣ Input: root = [6,2,8,0,4,7,9,null,null,3,5], p = 2, q = 4 Output: 2